 29. Family for understanding my need for private space.
 I do shut my door very often, especially when I’m writing.
 It helps me write better.

 30. Time with my family.
 Even though I’m quite an extreme introvert and this is very apparent at home more so than when I’m outside, but when it’s time to interact with others like my family, I do enjoy those moments of interaction.

 31. Family for what they had done.
 Dad for helping me fixed things whenever things are spoilt.
 Mum for cooking for us and doing the housework.
-My brothers who helped me brainstorm for ideas, solved my problems and designed my book cover.
+My brothers helped me brainstorm ideas, solve my problems, and design my book cover.

 32. Meaningful conversations.
-I’m grateful when someone trusts me enough to share their personal problems to me.
+I’m grateful when someone trusts me enough to share their personal problems with me.
 Not that I wish to be a dumping ground for other people’s problems.
-But I do enjoy having conversations that are deep, meaningful and personal.
+But I do enjoy having conversations that are deep, meaningful, and personal.

 33. Friends who are willing to listen patiently.
 I don’t always express my thoughts and feelings as fluently as I love to verbally.
 I appreciate friends who give me the chance to speak slowly or when I don’t have an answer.

 34. Friends who carve out their time to meet up.
 Everyone is busy with their own lives.
-I appreciate those who’s willing to spend their time to meet up.
+I appreciate those who are willing to spend their time to meet up.

 35. Friends who invite me to outings.
 I’m usually not the one to ask people out because I spend a lot of my time doing stuff on my own things.
 But sometimes I do need to go out and meet some people.
-So I’m thankful for those who initiates.
+So I’m thankful for those who initiate meetups.

 36. Friends who make the extra effort to plan gatherings.
 I usually have no idea where to go or what to do.
-So glad to have friends who decides on the venues, the activities and time.
+So glad to have friends who decide on the venues, the activities, and time.